 Camping gear is bulky and can be heavy.
-Sure, camping, wild camping and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia!).
-However, especiallywhen travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and … unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side caffe and enjoy some cooked local food for the price of a few dollars without concerning yourself about scrubbing the dishes afterwards.
+Sure, camping and wild camping can be fun and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia).
+However, especiallywhen travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side cafe and enjoy some warm local food for the price of a few dollars without concerning yourself with scrubbing dirty dishes afterwards.

 Making use of a tent or even a bivouac bag is also debatable.
-It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option an air conditioned dorm or room with a cool shower in a hostel makes perfect sense.
+It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option of an air conditioned dorm or room with the use of a shower makes perfect sense.
 Even more so in places like Iran where the thermometer is consistently well above 40º and there is little to no shade available once you leave the Caspian.
-Wild camping cis still possible but it’ll be a rough for sure.
+Wild camping is still possible in the hotter parts of the world but it’ll be rough, very rough for sure.

 5. Keep a diary/journal

-Keep a record of the places you visited, the addresses you lodged at, the contact details of the people you met.
-Write it all down along with an account of your days on the road: what you did, who you met, what you felt, what you saw, ate and thought.
-Even if you never read or make use of your notes again it’s comforting to know that you can go back to your diary and recapture moments from your trip once they inevitably start to fade.
+Keep a record of the places you visit, the addresses you lodge at, the contact details of the people you meet.
+Write it all down along with an account of your days on the road: what you did, who you befriended, what you felt, saw, ate and thought.
+Even if you never read or make use of your notes it’s comforting to know that you can go back to your diary and recapture moments from your trip once memories inevitably start to fade.

 6. Get a good travel camera and learn how to use it